Scalingo/documentation/_posts/addons/2000-01-01-vpn-ipsec-addon.md

 ### Provision the addon

-First add, your need to provision the add to your application.
+First, you need to provision the add to your application.
 This can be done through the dashboard or with our command line tool.

 ```bash